mwendebenadetta/ecommerce/README.md

 1. Install [XAMPP](https://www.apachefriends.org/index.html).
 2. Place the project folder in the `htdocs` directory.
-3. Start Apache and MySQL from the XAMPP control panel.
+3. Start Apache from the XAMPP control panel.
 4. Open your browser and go to:
    `http://localhost/ecommerce`